Cover

 All JU MPP applicants are eligible for a JU PPI scholarship.
 Applicants are evaluated for merit scholarship during the admissions review process.

-MPP Minority Fellowship and Scholarship Fund
+MPP Nathaniel Glover Fellowship Fund

 Admission